Túpac Amaru II: Rebellion

 After the execution of de Arriaga, Amaru II continued his insurrection.
-Releasing his first proclamation, Túpac Amaru II announced, "that there have been repeated outcries directed to me by the indigenous peoples of this and surrounding provinces, outcries against the abuses committed by European-born crown officials...
+Releasing his first proclamation, Tupac Amaru II announced, "that there have been repeated outcries directed to me by the indigenous peoples of this and surrounding provinces, outcries against the abuses committed by European-born crown officials...
 Justified outcries that have produced no remedy from the royal courts" to all the inhabitants of the Spanish provinces.
-He went on in the same proclamation to state, "I have acted ... only against the mentioned abuses and to preserve the peace and well-being of Indians, mestizos, mambos, as well as native-born whites and blacks.
+He went on in the same proclamation to state, "I have acted ... only against the mentioned abuses and to preserve the peace and well-being of Indians, mestizos, zambos, as well as native-born whites and blacks.
 I must now prepare for the consequences of these actions."
 Tupac Amaru II then went on to quickly assemble an army of 6,000 natives who had abandoned their work to join the revolt.
 As they marched towards Cuzco, the rebels occupied the provinces of Quispicanchis, Tinta, Cotabambas, Calca, and Chumbivilcas.
 The rebels looted the Spaniards' houses and killed their occupants.
-The movement was supremely anti-royalist since, upon arriving at a town the rebels would upturn Spanish authority.
+The movement was supremely anti-royalist since, upon arriving at a town, the rebels would upturn Spanish authority.

-“Women, as much as men, were affected by these injustices.”
-In fact, Túpac Amaru II's wife, Micaela Bastidas, commanded a battalion of insurgents and was responsible for the uprising in the San Felipe de Tungasuca region.
-She is also often credited to being more daring and a superior strategist, compared to Túpac Amaru II.
-It is told that she scolded her husband for his weakness and refusal to set up a surprise attack against the Spaniards in Cusco to catch the weakened city defenders off guard.
-Instead of listening to his wife, Túpac Amaru II lost precious time by encircling the country in hopes that he could gather more recruits for his army.
-So, by the time the insurgents had attacked the city, the Spaniards had already brought in reinforcements and were able to control and stop the uprising.
-This led to Túpac Amaru II, Micaela Bastidas, and several others to be captured while the rebels scattered.
+"Women, as much as men, were affected by these injustices."
+Reflecting this, Tupac Amaru II's wife, Micaela Bastidas, commanded a battalion of insurgents and was responsible for the uprising in the San Felipe de Tungasuca region.
+She is also often credited as being more daring and a superior strategist than her husband.
+Purportedly, she once scolded her husband for his weakness and refusal to set up a surprise attack against the Spaniards in Cusco to catch the weakened city defenders off guard.
+Instead of listening to his wife, Tupac Amaru II lost precious time by encircling the country in hopes that he could gather more recruits for his army.
+By the time the insurgents had attacked the city, the Spaniards had already brought in reinforcements and were able to control and stop the uprising.
+This led to Tupac Amaru II, Micaela Bastidas, and several others to be captured while the rebels scattered.

-During a stage of his rebellion, Túpac Amaru II was able to convince the Quechua speakers to join him.
+During a stage of his rebellion, Tupac Amaru II was able to convince the Quechua speakers to join him.
 Therefore, under his command, the Quechua speakers fought alongside him with Aymara-speaking rebels from Puno on Lake Titicaca and on the Bolivian side of the lake.
 Unfortunately, the alliance did not last that long and this led the Aymara leader, Túpac Katari, to lead his army alone which ultimately led to his capture in October 1781.
-His partner and female commander, Bartola Sisa, took control after his capture and lead an astonishing amount of 2,000 soldiers for several months.
+His partner and female commander, Bartola Sisa, took control after his capture and lead an astonishing number of 2,000 soldiers for several months.
 Soon after that in early 1782, the Spanish military defeated the rebels in Peru and Bolivia.
 According to modern sources, out of the 73 leaders, 32 were women, who were all executed privately.